 Remember Popeye?
 He squeezed those cans of spinach

 into his mouth and instantly developed muscles and super strength.
 Well,

 he also may have been protecting himself against various illnesses and

-9. Have you heard of lutein?
-It’s a carotenoid found in spinach that is protective against eye diseases such as age-related cataracts and macular degeneration.
-There is some indication that it might be absorbed better if you eat it with a little fat, such as a small amount of olive oil, or the food that you’re eating it with may contain some fat.
+such as age-related cataracts and macular degeneration.
+There is some indication that it might be absorbed better if you eat it with a little fat, such as a sauce made with tahini, or the food that you’re eating it with may contain some fat.

 These are 10 wonderful benefits of spinach.
 However, there are a few things to be aware of that might not be so wonderful:

 - Spinach is one of the high pesticide-containing foods, so it’s important to eat organic spinach if you can.